scm4j/scm4j-vcs-git/README.md

 ```
 - Use methods of `IVCS` interface.
 See [pk-vcs-api](https://github.com/ProjectKaiser/pk-vcs-api) for details
 - Use `vcs.setProxy()` and `vcs.setCredentials()` if necessary
+- Github has some latency for exposing results of previously executed operations.
+For example if create a new branch and immediately check branches list then Github could return old branches list.
+Use `GitVCS.setExpectedLatency()` to set delay which will be executed after each operation which may have server latency

 # Implementation details
 - [JGit](https://eclipse.org/jgit/) is used as framework to work with Git repositories